Spain's property portals see record usage despite real estate slump | Business

 Spain's property portals see record usage despite real estate slump

 Fotocasa communications director Anais Lopez highlighted a 40% year-on-year jump in traffic in June.
-"All the real estate agencies we work with say they're seeing unprecedented interest in changing homes, getting an enormous amount of calls and organising visits," Lopez said, adding that Fotocasa's page visits and contact rates were well above pre-pandemic summer averages.
+"All the real estate agencies we work with say they're seeing unprecedented interest in changing homes," Lopez said, adding that Fotocasa's page visits and contact rates were well above pre-pandemic summer averages.

 Idealista spokesman Benat del Coso said online mortgage brokerage requests over the summer were 20% higher than normal.
-But Bank of Spain data show house sales in freefall despite intensified interest from Spaniards who dread spending a second confinement in the same home and prefer to move to new residences with gardens and balconies.
+But Bank of Spain data show house sales in freefall, despite intensified interest from Spaniards who dread spending a second confinement in the same residence and prefer spacious homes with gardens and balconies.

-Idealista has noted prices tailing off, dropping 0.1% in Madrid and 1.1% in Barcelona in August.
-Spain's real-estate sector is hoping for a recovery, but the economy has been retreating further since June despite the easing of coronavirus-prevention measures, unlike in European countries like Britain where house prices are surging.

 Nationwide, house sales plunged 43% to 75,00 in the second quarter, the Bank of Spain said last week, with transactions in traditionally red-hot markets like Madrid and Barcelona falling 20.2% and 17.3% respectively.
 Property prices tightened over the same period, said Spain's College of Registrars, with the average quarterly growth rate at 0.44% - a substantial slowdown on past quarters - and some of the Registrars' methodologies even yielding small decreases.